-Compensating users for viewing ads or performing searches, or promise compensation to a third party for such behavior.
+Compensating users for viewing ads or performing searches, or promise compensation to a nonparty for that behavior.

-Placing misleading labels above ads - for instance, ads may be labeled "Sponsored Links" but not "Favorite Sites".
+Placing misleading labels above ads.
+For example, ads may be labeled "Sponsored Links" but not "Favorite Sites."

-Website Publishers may not display ads on web pages with content protected by copyright law in any jurisdiction unless they have the express legal authorization to display said content.
+Website publishers must not display ads on webpages with content protected by copyright law unless they (i.e., website publishers) have the necessary legal rights to display that content.
+In other words, website publishers must not display ads on webpages with unlicensed content belonging to a nonparty.

-You must not alter any portion of the code or change the behavior, targeting, or delivery of ads.
+You must not alter any part of the code or change the behavior, targeting, or delivery of ads.

-Websites showing Adnium ads may not contain pop-ups or pop-unders that interfere with website navigation, change user preferences, or initiate downloads.
+Websites showing ads must not contain pop-ups or pop-unders that interfere with website navigation, change user preferences, or initiate downloads.

-A website or third party cannot display our ads as a result of the actions of any software application such as a toolbar.
+A website or nonparty cannot display ads served by Adnium as a result of the actions of any software application, including a toolbar.

-No Adnium invocation code may be integrated into a software application.
+No Adnium invocation code will be integrated into a software application.

-Web pages containing Adnium invocation codes may not be loaded by any software that can trigger pop-ups, redirect users to unwanted websites, modify browser settings, or otherwise interfere with website navigation.
-It is your responsibility to ensure that no ad network or affiliate uses such methods to direct traffic to pages that contain your Adnium invocation code.
+Webpages containing Adnium invocation codes must not be loaded by any software that can trigger pop-ups, redirect users to unwanted websites, modify browser settings, or otherwise interfere with website navigation.
+It is your responsibility to make sure that no ad network or affiliate uses these methods to direct traffic to pages that contain your Adnium invocation code.

-We do not accept any traffic from ad zones hosted on sub domains such as Blogger, BlogSpot, Tumblr etc.
+We do not accept any traffic from ad zones hosted on subdomains including Blogger, BlogSpot, Tumblr, etc.

-You may not display the same zone multiple times on one page.
+You must not display the same zone multiple times on one page.
 You must create a unique ad zone for each ad placement on your website.

-Elements on a page must not obscure any portion of the ad displayed.
+Elements on a page must not obscure any part of the ad displayed.

 Ads must not be displayed on any page with content primarily in an unsupported language.

-No ad zones may be placed on a non-content-based page.
+No ad zones will be placed on any non-content-based pages.

-No ad zones may be placed on pages published specifically for the purpose of showing ads, whether or not the page content is relevant, the only exception to this is interstitial ad zones that have been approved by Adnium.
+No ad zones will be placed on pages published specifically to show ads, whether or not the page content is relevant.
+The only exception to this is interstitial ad zones that Adnium has approved.

 All In-Player ad zones must have a "Close and Play" button.

-You may not place our in-player ad zone on videos that do not play.
+You must not place Adnium in-player ad zone on videos that do not play.

-You may not remove our banner container for in-player ad zones.
+You must not remove Adnium banner container for in-player ad zones.

 In-player ad zones must not remain visible when a video is playing.